 How to Get from Florence Train Station into FlorenceLocal buses connect the train station to other parts of Florence and the outskirts of the city.
 Florence's historic center and main sights are an easy walk from the train station.

-How to Get from Rome to Florence by CarAlthough you don't need a car in Florence, you may want to explore Tuscany by car.
+How to Get from Rome to Florence by CarAlthough you don't need a car in Florence (and can't drive into the historic center), you may want to explore Tuscany by car.
 The A1 Autostrada (toll road) connects Rome to Florence - see Interactive Autostrada Map.
 Car rentals are available in Florence if you prefer to take the train and pick up a car there later.

 Flying to Florence

 Florence has an airport with flights from other Italian cities, Europe, and Great Britain.
-Find flights to Florence Airport.
 The airport is fairly close to town and connected to the train station by bus.

 Where to Stay in Florence: